Data Loss Prevention Best Practices for the Cloud: Complete Guide

 DLP policies

-DLP policies can become, in many cases, when employees fail to follow data protection rules.
+DLP policies are often created when employees fail to follow data protection rules.
 These are algorithms that are triggered whenever an incident with data loss potential occurs.
 Many cloud environments have DLP policies.
-In addition to that, there are third-party tools that enable companies to create additional policies if the existing ones aren’t enough.
+There are also third-party tools that enable companies to create additional, automated policies.

-An example of such a policy will be when a person incorrectly shares a sensitive data file.
-The policy might only notify the user (and, in some cases, the Admin and the user’s manager), disable such action, or even take ownership of the document from the user.
+IE: When a person incorrectly shares a sensitive data fil, the policy might only notify the user (and, in some cases, the Admin and the user’s manager), disable the action, or even take ownership of the document from the user.

 Incident Response and Recovery